AdilOtha/GELE/README.md

 # GELE
-G.E.L.E - Education for the Future. gele.co.in
+G.E.L.E - Education for the Future.